DeclanFindlay/Open-Stat-Dump-BAR_Widget/README.md

 and that you select the .lua file output option in Open-Stat-Dump

+you may need to adjust the panal coord to change the panal location on your screen it is currently set to fit on a 1920 x 1080 monitor you should see it around the top right

 # License -------------

 Open-Stat-Dump-BAR_Widget is under the MIT License check the License file for more information